leohearts/ssh-dos-python/README.md

 # ssh-dos-python
-Denial of service for ssh with python
+"Mild" denial of service for ssh with python

 ### Requirements